RafaelGuisso/rafaelguisso/README.md

 <br/>

-- 📘 I’m currently studying Data Engineering at Coursera
+- 📘 I’m currently studying Data Engineering at Coursera and Data Science at DIO

 - 💎Crypto and Web3 enthusiast

-- 👨‍🎓 Planning to learn Solidity and Rust in a near future as a hobby
+- 👨‍🎓 Planning to learn Solidity and Rust in a near future to have some more fun at the blockchain

 <br/>